-The School began the year with a balanced budget and managed its resources tightly to ensure that expenditure did not exceed funds available.
+The Academy began the year with a balanced budget and managed its resources tightly to ensure that expenditure did not exceed funds available.

-The School's financial performance demonstrates total income of £8,641,547 (2021: £9,006,955) with an in-year deficit for the year ending 31 August 2022 of £465,035 (2021: £349,526).
+The Academy's financial performance demonstrates total income of £9,990,143 (2022: £8,641,547) with an inyear deficit for the year ending 31 August 2023 of £281,318 (2022: £465,035).
 The deficit has been allocated to reserves.

-At the balance sheet date, the charitable Company had free reserves (excluding pension) of £289,611 (2021: £241,005) and restricted reserves of £33,041 (2021: £37,682).
+At the balance sheet date, the charitable Company had free reserves (excluding pension) of £332,602 (2022: £289,611) and restricted reserves of £6,901 (2022: £33,041).

-Finishing the year with a reasonable surplus will allow us to mitigate the likely risk of soaring energy prices and inflationary costs.
+Finishing the year with a reasonable surplus will allow us to mitigate the likely risk of continuing inflationary pressures and high energy prices.

 Governors strongly believe in our comprehensive ethos.
-We understand that the improvement in standards and performance achieved has been possible because of the School's commitment to pastoral support which in turn improves behaviour, attendance and then outcomes.
-Despite recent financial pressures, the areas of our School that provide the support that secures these improvements has been not only protected but enhanced.
+We understand that the improvement in standards and performance achieved has been possible because of the Academy's commitment to pastoral support which in turn improves behaviour, attendance and then outcomes.
+Despite recent financial pressures, the areas of our Academy that provide the support that secures these improvements has been not only protected but enhanced.
+For example, the Academy has invested in an additional attendance officer to support the Academy's work in improving attendance further and the Positive Impact Centre has been established to provide support for students.